India says it accidentally fired missile into Pakistan | Law-Order

 India says it accidentally fired missile into Pakistan

 "It is learnt that the missile landed in an area of Pakistan.
 While the incident is deeply regrettable, it is also a matter of relief that there has been no loss of life due to the accident."
-The ministry said the government had "taken a serious view and ordered a high-level Court of Enquiry" into the incident.
+The ministry said the government had "taken a serious view and ordered a high-level Court of Enquiry".

-Earlier on Friday Pakistan's foreign office said it had summoned India's charge d'affaires in Islamabad to lodge a protest over what it called an unprovoked violation of its airspace.
-Pakistan called for an investigation into the incident, which it said could have endangered passenger flights and civilian lives.
+Pakistan's foreign office summoned India's charge d'affaires in Islamabad to lodge a protest over what it called an unprovoked violation of its airspace, saying the incident could have endangered passenger flights and civilian lives.
 Pakistan warned India "to be mindful of the unpleasant consequences of such negligence and take effective measures to avoid the recurrence off such violations in future".

-Military experts have in the past warned of the risk of accidents or miscalculations by the neighbours, which have fought three wars and have engaged in numerous military clashes, most recently in 2019 which saw the air forces of the two engage in combat.
-Both nations have nuclear weapons.
-"Given the incident ...
-India-Pak should be talking about risk mitigation," Ayesha Siddiqa, an expert on military affairs and South Asian matters, said on Twitter.
+Ayesha Siddiqa, an expert on military affairs and South Asian matters, tweeted that "India-Pak should be talking about risk mitigation".
+"Both states have remained confident about control of nuclear weapons but what if such accidents happen again & with more serious consequences?"

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)